Create a Hawaiian Costume!

 - Have your child string the flowers on with a pasta tube between each one.

 - When the string is full, tie the ends together in a knot and place it around her neck to show off!

 - To make the grass skirt, cut a piece of string that's long enough to tie around your child's waist.

-- Cut out pieces of green crepe paper that are about the length of your child's waist to the floor, and no more than 3" wide.
+- Cut strips of green crepe paper that measure from your child's waist to the floor, and are no more than 3 inches wide.
 Cut enough to go around her entire waist.